Trade route: Silk Road

 The Silk Road was one of the first trade routes to join the Eastern and the Western worlds.
 According to Vadime Elisseeff (2000):

 "Along the Silk Roads, technology traveled, ideas were exchanged, and friendship and understanding between East and West were experienced for the first time on a large scale.
 Easterners were exposed to Western ideas and life-styles, and Westerners, too, learned about Eastern culture and its spirituality-oriented cosmology.
 Buddhism as an Eastern religion received international attention through the Silk Roads."

 Cultural interactions patronized often by powerful emperors, such as Kanishka, led to development of art due to introduction of a rich variety of influences.
 Buddhist missions thrived along the Silk Roads, partly due to the conducive intermixing of trade and cultural values, which created a series of safe stoppages for both the pilgrims and the traders.
+The Silk Roads led to the creation of a merchant class urban centers and the growth of trade-based economies.
 Among the frequented routes of the Silk Route was the Burmese route extending from Bhamo, which served as a path for Marco Polo's visit to Yunnan and Indian Buddhist missions to Canton in order to establish Buddhist monasteries.
 This route – often under the presence of hostile tribes – also finds mention in the works of Rashid-al-Din Hamadani.